-- 1. Use the existing distribution system, A-coil, and refrigerant lines, when possible. - Consider matching the inside coil and new refrigerant lines paired with condenser unit when existing will not meet needs or if new refrigerant requires updating. - Properly evacuate refrigerant from lines and recycle/dispose of old refrigerant where applicable. - 4.
+- 1. Use the existing distribution system, A-coil, and refrigerant lines, when possible. - 2.
+Consider matching the inside coil and new refrigerant lines paired with condenser unit when existing will not meet needs or if new refrigerant requires updating. - 3.
+Properly evacuate refrigerant from lines and recycle/dispose of old refrigerant where applicable. - 4.
 Locate outdoor unit to allow for dissipation of heat and to provide access for maintenance.
-Condenser shall be placed on a secure fabricated equipment pad or platform to keep above the snow load, which can be mounted to the building or set on the ground. - Install a dedicated electrical circuit rated or fused to match the amperage of the system's requirements for overcurrent protection. - Install a weather-proof disconnect box within proximity of outdoor unit.
+Condenser shall be placed on a secure fabricated equipment pad or poured concrete pad. - 5.
+Install a dedicated electrical circuit rated or fused to match the amperage of the system's requirements for overcurrent protection. - 6.
+Install a weather-proof disconnect box within proximity of outdoor unit.
 Ensure safety disconnect is fused at manufacturer's recommended amperage.
 Install UL listed disconnect whip from box to AC unit. - 7.
 Install condensate tubing or piping to reach an appropriate drain.
 Utilize a hose protection ramp (trip strip) instead of a condensate pump where feasible. - 8.
 Install a condensate pump when the condensate tubing will not drain adequately to an appropriate drain or may cause a tripping hazard.
-See Condensate Removal in Chapter 3 Section 3.8.2 for more information about condensate pumps. - 9.
+See Condensate Removal in Chapter 3 - Section 3.8.2 for more information about condensate pumps. - 9.
 Confirm system setup meets manufacturer's recommendations for refrigerant level, room supply air temperature, super-heat, and sub-cooling temperatures.